 At the end of this course you should be able to:

-• Recognise the importance of managing safety and health in construction and key legislation. • Report workplace accidents. • Understand training, first aid and welfare provisions. • Identify types of hazards and ways to prevent accidents. • Understand how to plan a safe working environment in construction by implementing safety procedures for electrical equipment, overhead electricity lines, demolition and many more important aspects of safety.
+• Understand how to plan a safe working environment in construction by implementing safety procedures for electrical equipment, overhead electricity lines, demolition and many more important aspects of safety.